 The animals found within the biotope may be able to utilize the input of organic matter as food, or are likely to be tolerant of inputs at the benchmark level.
 Cabral-Oliveira et al. (2014) found that filter feeders including the barnacle Chthamalus montagui, were more abundant at sites closer to a sewage treatment works, as they could utilize the organic matter inputs as food.
 On the same shores, higher abundances of juvenile Patella sp. and lower abundances of adults were found closer to sewage inputs.
 Cabral-Oliveira et al. (2014) suggested the structure of these populations was due to increased competition closer to the sewage outfalls.

-Balanus crenatus and Spirobranchus triqueter were assigned to AMBI Group II described as 'species indifferent to enrichment, always present in low densities with non-significant variations with time, from the initial state, to slight unbalance' (Gittenberger & Van Loon, 2011).
+Balanus crenatus and Spirobranchus triqueter were assigned to AMBI Group II described as 'species indifferent to enrichment, always present in low densities with non-significant variations with time, from an initial state to slight unbalance' (Gittenberger & Van Loon, 2011).

 Halichondria occurs in harbours and estuaries (Ackers et al., 1992) and may, therefore, tolerate high levels of organic carbon, although no specific evidence for this species was found, other sponges have been described in organically enriched environments.
 Fu et al. (2007) described Hymeniacidon perleve in aquaculture ecosystems in sterilized natural seawater with different concentrations of total organic carbon (TOC).
 At several concentrations between 52.9 and 335.13 mg/l), Hymeniacidon perleve removed 44-61% TOC during 24 h, with retention rates of ca 0.19-1.06 mg/hr per g-fresh sponge.
 Hymeniacidon perleve removed organic carbon excreted by Fugu rubripes with similar retention rates of ca 0.15 mg/h/ per g-fresh sponge, and the sponge biomass increased by 22.8%.
+Some of the characterizing species occur in harbours and estuaries, including Halichondria panicea (Ackers et al., 1992).
+There was some suggestion that there are possible benefits to the ascidians from increased organic content of water; 'ascidian richness' in Algeciras Bay was found to increase in higher concentrations of suspended organic matter (Naranjo et al. 1996).

 The crusting coralline Lithophyllum incrustans was present at sites dominated by Ulva spp. in the Mediterranean exposed to high levels of organic pollution from domestic sewage (Arévalo et al., 2007).
 As turfs of red algae can trap large amounts of sediment the red algae are not considered sensitive to the sedimentation element of this pressure.
-Within trapped sediments associated species and deposit, feeders would be able to consume inputs of organic matter.
+Within trapped sediments, associated species and deposit feeders would be able to consume inputs of organic matter.